An7ar35/arch-scripts/nvfan/README.md

 #### Installing

-To install run the installer script, `sudo install.sh`, from the `nvfan/` directory.
+To install run the installer script, `sudo install.sh`, from the `nvfan/` repository directory.

+The script will be installed in `/opt/nvfan/` and a symbolic link will be created in `usr/bin/` so that, assuming your system has `/usr/bin/` in its `$PATH` environment, `nvfan` can be run from anywhere.

+If you wish to have it run at startup, add an auto-start entry to your desktop environment.

 #### Uninstalling

-Just run the uninstaller script, `sudo uninstall.sh`, from the `nvfan/` directory.
+Just run the uninstaller script, `sudo uninstall.sh`, from the `nvfan/` repository directory.

 #### Usage

+Run `nvfan` from the console.

     Options:
        -a  Start the automatic fan speed controller process based on the presets (will kill old